canonical/snapd-rest-openapi/README.md

 The `tools` directory contains files used to perform additional functionality:
 *   **visualize.py**: Generates graphs showing the relation between endpoints and their dependency schemas.
-All endpoints possesing the same tag will be grouped in the same graph.
+All endpoints possessing the same tag will be grouped in the same graph.
 *   **post-process.py**: Injects formatting into the generated webpage.
     Currently used to create dark mode documentation webpage.